#THE MEANING OF LIFE

 By exposing the faults in controversial claims such as the Roswell incident, The Skeptics Society hopes to promote critical thinking and proper scientific inquiry.
 The Society sees itself as following in a long skeptical tradition that began in ancient Greece, particularly the school of Skepticism founded by the philosopher Pyrrho (365–275 BCE).

 Pyrrho and his followers held that happiness is achieved through doubt.
-The sort of happiness that they envisioned was mental tranquility – a peace of mind that we experience when we suspend belief.
+The sort of happiness that they envisioned was the mental tranquility that we experience when we suspend belief.
 When we hold extreme views, such as belief that aliens visited Roswell, we experience a mental disturbance, and we risk being pulled from one conviction to another.
 If the aliens did appear there, what was their mission?
 If the government knew about the event, why are they covering it up?
 We quickly become tangled in a web of questions and concerns that do not have good answers.
-It is not only strange beliefs like this that disrupt us, but any strong conviction upsets our peace of mind when we hold rigidly to it, such as the belief that the grass in my yard is green or that the table in my kitchen is round.
+It is not only strange beliefs like this that disrupt us, but any strong conviction upsets our peace of mind when we hold rigidly to it, even the belief that the grass in my yard is green or that the table in my kitchen is round.
 The solution, according to the skeptics, is to recognize that every belief is subject to doubt.
 The grass appears green to me because my eyes are constructed a specific way and light shines on it in a specific way.
 If these factors differed, then the grass would not appear green.
 So, I should suspend belief about whether the grass really is green.
-Skeptics argued that I should in fact suspend all beliefs that I hold – about external objects, God’s existence, moral values – and thereby free my mind of the conflict that these beliefs produce.
-By achieving this mental tranquility, I will become happy.
+Skeptics argued that I should in fact suspend all beliefs that I hold, including those about the existence of God, external objects, and moral values.
+By doing so I will free my mind of the conflict that these beliefs produce, achieve mental tranquility, and become happy.

 Cynicism and Defying Convention

 Some years ago a music festival was launched called Lollapalooza, which traveled the country attracting crowds of young people.
-Many of the musical groups were in the crude and abrasive Punk genre – championing a garage band sound, often with instruments out of tune and vocals off pitch.
+Many of the musical groups were in the crude and abrasive Punk genre, often with instruments out of tune and vocals off pitch.
 One band included a percussionist who grinded away on a chunk of sheet metal with an industrial disk sander.
 The festival was so successful that it became a yearly event and several non-musical performances were added, including a television-smashing pit.
 Most bizarre was a circus sideshow in which one performer ate broken glass, another impaled his cheeks with long skewers, and another lifted heavy weights from body piercings.
-With its growing notoriety, Lollapalooza became a symbol for a growing youth counterculture that was frustrated with pointless social expectations and rebelled against prevailing values.
+With its growing notoriety, Lollapalooza became a symbol for a growing youth counterculture that was frustrated with pointless social expectations and rebelled against established values.

 C. WESTERN RELIGIOUS SOLUTIONS